-A candidate must have an overall minimum grade point average of 2.50 on a four-point scale for the last 64 hours of undergraduate work or the overall cumulative G.P.A. presented for the baccalaureate degree and a passing score on both the PRAXIS I and the PRAXIS II specialty area examination (Elementary Education PRAXIS II 0014).
-If an applicant has a G.P.A. below 2.50, the applicant may appeal the admissions decision by presenting a G.R.E. score of 800 (verbal and quantitative) or the Miller's Analogy Test score of 370.
+A candidate must have an overall minimum grade point average of 2.75 on a fourpoint scale for the last 64 hours of undergraduate work or the overall cumulative GPA presented for the baccalaureate degree and a 21 ACT equivalent or a passing score on the PRAXIS Core Academic Skills for Educators examination; achieve the nationally recommended passing score on the specialty area examination (Elementary Education PRAXIS II 0014).
 Each intern must be employed as a full-time classroom teacher in an endorsement area listed on the educator's license.